Skip to main content

 Mindia, get it?

 Coincide the street art tour with the trip to Little India and float among the streets and laneways of the bustling neighbourhood.
 Be warned, don’t arrive hungry unless you want to eat everything in sight.
-Even with full bellies, the mouth drooling smells will have you starving enough to binge.
+Even with full bellies, the mouth-drooling smells will have you starving enough to binge.

 Floating Mosque: